 The continued intentions to practice nonfunctional overreaching and neglecting recovery protocols can produce maladapted physiology and psychology above extreme levels (Kreher & Schwartz, 2012).
 Overtraining is experienced in many physique and bodybuilders due to a lack of optimal programming and adequate recovery methods.
 These individuals may experience high amounts of fatigue and stress, leading to burnout and eventually, retirement.

 Therefore, individuals need to understand that the simple practice of under-recovery can lead to nonfunctional overreaching and overtraining.
 The explanation of under-recovery includes a variety of important matters that need to be known prior to develop an optimal program.
 It is important to know the pre-training protocol, such as what can happen to the body, physiologically and psychologically, when programs do not go as planned.
-If an individual experiences overreaching (functional or nonfunctional), what happens to their body?
+If an individual experiences overreaching (functional or non-functional), what happens to their body?
 Additionally, a during-training protocol needs to be considered.
 It is very likely that an individual may not feel 100% coming into a training session, however, training is still planned.
 Therefore, what things can individuals do to redirect or modify that training session to contribute towards recovery.
 A post-training protocol needs to be implemented following training to help increase relaxation.
 A variety of techniques can help produce a calming effect and increase protein synthesis after training.
 Last but not least, an after-training protocol should be designed to continue the progress of recovery.
 This will include strategies of nutritional fueling, leisure time, and also meditation practices to ease the mind.

 In the end, needing a few days off is not because of overtraining.
-If you are training at an extreme intensity at all times and do not consider other recovery methods into your practice, then overtraining may be something you are dealing with.
-If your program on a regular basis, think about how you can achieve functional overreaching in training to elicit a positive adaptation and greatly impact performance.
+If you are training at an extreme intensity at all times and do not consider other recovery methods in your practice, then overtraining may be something you are dealing with.
+If your program is on a regular basis, think about how you can achieve functional overreaching in training to elicit a positive adaptation and greatly impact performance.
 Although this will take some serious thought and an understanding of exercise physiology, you have a variety of resources around you to take action.

 Ali, J., & Mehrdad, A. (2018).
 Effect of Lower Limb Muscle Fatigue on Ground Reaction Force Components During Landing in People With Nonspecific Chronic Low Back Pain.
 Journal of Sport Rehabilitation, 1-7. doi:10.1123/jsr.2018-0153